FloydStardust/PSPProject/README.md

 # PSPProject
-A QA monitor project for course Software Process Manage.
+A QA monitor project for course *Software Process Manage*.